aloneInEntropy/RealTimeWetHair/README.md

 This repository is the implementation of my thesis by the above name, submitted for my Master's thesis at Trinity College Dublin.

 It features an implementation of
-- Position and Orientation Based Cosserat Rods by Kugelstadt and Schömer,
+- Position and Orientation Based Cosserat Rods by Kugelstadt and Schömer (2016),
-- Position Based Fluids by Macklin and Müller, and
+- Position Based Fluids by Macklin and Müller (2013), and
-- Coupling Hair with Smoothed Particle Hydrodynamics Fluids by Lin
+- Coupling Hair with Smoothed Particle Hydrodynamics Fluids by Lin (2014)

 It was submitted on April 18th, 2025.
 (Currently ungraded).